LucaNyckees/machine-learning-basics/README.md

 `ML_Project1/Projet/scripts`contains some `.py` and `.ipynb` files, including the following :
   - `helper_implementations.py`, defining the basic tools used in `implementations.py`,
   - `implementations.py`, where the main machine learning algorithms are implemented,
-  - `cleaning_data.py`, where we treat the data (splitting methods, standardization, taking outliers into account),
+  - `cleaning_data.py`, where do a bit of initial data analysis (splitting methods, standardization, treating outliers),
   - `cross_validation.py`, where we set some important cross-validation methods to optimize the choice of hyperparameters.
   - Some notebooks found at the extension `ML_Project1/Projet/scripts/.ipynb_checkpoints`, where all implemented methods are put to use, the training of tha data and the producing of the prediction files take place.